 Keith and Linda Hall – Co-founders

-In less than a half hour, Keith – the experienced Navy flight instructor, military reconnaissance and commercial airlines pilot, staunch fitness enthusiast and personal trainer, wage-earner husband and father of a young baseball-playing son – struggled to comprehend what the doctor meant when he told him, “You have Parkinson’s.”
+In less than a half hour, Keith – the experienced Navy flight instructor, military reconnaissance and commercial airlines pilot, staunch fitness enthusiast and personal trainer, wage-earner husband and father of a then young baseball-playing son – struggled to comprehend what the doctor meant when he told him, “You have Parkinson’s.”

 Following the initial diagnosis, as a husband-wife team knowing that their lives were forever changed, Keith and Linda Hall faced questions about future physical and emotional challenges.
 They joined the hundreds of thousands of other “PWPs” (people with Parkinson’s) who have: